LCRoysterproject/oys_transect_bb_report/writing/README.md

 This is the `writing` folder.
-It includes all writing for the oyster project transect report.
+It includes all writing documents for the oyster project transect report.